faithanalog/aoc2016/README.md

 ===================

 I'm working through the [Advent of Code](http://adventofcode.com/), trying to solve them all in haskell.
-I'm not going for any sort of efficiency initially, as long as the solutions run fast enough on my computer to get the answers within a reasonable amount of time.
+I'm not going for any sort of efficiency initially;
+as long as the solutions run fast enough on my computer to get the answers within a reasonable amount of time, I'm ok with it.

 I'm using trifecta and lens, so the initial dependency build might take a bit of time on a weaker processor.
 Such is the way with these nice libraries.